-Insulating glass windows are made up of two or more glass sheets within which air is immobilized making possible scarse thermal conductivity.
+Insulating glass units are made up of two or more glass sheets that immobilize the air inside them so as to grant poor thermal conductivity.

-The sheets are united to each other by means of a metallic or polymeric space frame and are separated by a layer of air or noble gases.
+The glass plates are joined together by a spacer frame of metallic or polymeric material and are separated by a layer of air or noble gas.

-Ug Value: This indicates thermal transmitting.
-This means that the average heat flux which goes through the glass which separates two rooms having different temperatures.
+Ug Value: Indicates thermal transmittance, ie the average heat flow through the glass separating two places at different temperatures.

 |Glazing glass types||TL (%)

 |3+3 B.EM./16/4/16/3+3 B.EM.||69||46||36||0,8||0,6|